PEOPLE ON THE PLANET BY 2050

-According to the latest figures from the United Nations, the world’s population will number 9.77 billion in 2050, compared with today’s figure of 7.55 billion, and by 2100 the planet will be playing host to 11.18 billion inhabitants.
+According to the latest figures from the United Nations, the world's population will number 9.77 billion in 2050, compared with today's figure of 7.55 billion, and by 2100 the planet will be playing host to 11.18 billion inhabitants.
 This is a huge challenge – both in environmental terms and for the agricultural sector.
 Obviously, it is simply not feasible to go on expanding the area of arable land for ever, but within the above timeframe the agriculture sector will be called upon to increase food production by 50% in order to feed a population that is both increasingly demanding in terms of daily calorie consumption and more and more concerned about the conditions under which food is produced.
-For instance, people in rich countries are now pushing farmers to move to ‘zero residue’ pesticides in food.
-To meet these two seemingly contradictory demands, AgTech companies are developing tools to help farmers transition to what has come to be called ‘precision agriculture’ – using connected sensors, drones and satellite imagery to make a detailed analysis of a farmer’s fields so as to optimise the use of fertilisers, pesticides and water.
+For instance, people in rich countries are now pushing farmers to move to 'zero residue' pesticides in food.
+To meet these two seemingly contradictory demands, AgTech companies are developing tools to help farmers transition to what has come to be called 'precision agriculture' – using connected sensors, drones and satellite imagery to make a detailed analysis of a farmer's fields so as to optimise the use of fertilizers, pesticides and water.
 The notion of crops being monitored in close to real-time via satellite, and tractors steered to the right spot by data feeds is no longer the stuff of science fiction.
 The Big Data approach is now linking up with another area of technology: digital simulation.

 Simulating plant growth (a relatively old research topic)

 MOdeling plants in 3D